parismollo/Galah/README.md

 * Mini-batches

 Mini-batches has the best of both worlds, will create random "batches" of the data set for each computation in order to learn more from the data in comparison to the Stochastic technique, however it will take a limited size batch in order to avoid large expensive computation in comparison to the normal Gradient Descent

+## Run the code

+1. Clone the repository
+2. Make sure you are using python 3.6
+3. Run the main file
+4. To fit with the linear model choose one of the 3 options (1) Gradient Descent (2) Mini-batches (3) Stochastic